mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 ```
 you should see the ```imu``` data changing.

-Now, you can monitor the dorne's states and control it via a mavros node. in this tutorial, we are going to control the quadcopter's position via a joystick.
-There is a flight mode in PX4 autopilot which is called **OFFBOARD** mode.
-This mode allows the autopilot to accept specific external commands such as position setpoints, velocity, and attitude setpoints.
-You cannot mix between
+Now, you can monitor the dorne's states and control it via a mavros node.
+* In this tutorial, we are going to control the quadcopter's position via a joystick.
+* There is a flight mode in PX4 autopilot which is called **OFFBOARD** mode.
+This mode allows the autopilot to accept specific external commands such as position, velocity, and attitude setpoints.
+You cannot mix between different setpoints *e.g.* velocity setpoints in x/y and position in z.
+* A MAVROS node provides setpoint plugins which will listen to a user input on specific mavros setpoint topics.
+Once the user publishes to those specific setpoint topics, the mavros node will transfer thos setpoints to the autopilot to execute.
+* If the autopilot's flight mode is **OFFBOARD**, the autopilot will accept the received setpoints and execute them.
 ## Joystick Package Installation & Usage

 This package is needed to interface a joystick to ROS.
 To install this package, simply execute the following command in the terminal.